 It sounds counterintuitive, but if we want to go faster we need to slow down.
 We need to focus on the tiny human exchanges that really matter.
 These can get lost in busyness, unless we know where to look for them.

 As the adult in the room the choices we can make will determine what happens next.
-We can choose what to do in the moment.
-We can respond by offering a hug or a glass of water.
-We get to set the tempo and to help reset the mood.
+Therefore we are the ones who choose what to do in the moment.
+Besides offering a hug or a glass of water there’s a lot to be said for paying attention to the atmosphere at home.
 The more we do this, the more we are demonstrating how to regulate our emotions as well as modeling how to do it, even when time is short.

 The stronger our connection is with our child, the safer they will feel and the better they will behave.
 Remember that all of us are more than how we behave.
 We can stand back a bit as that conscious observer and pay attention.
 Every interaction gives us an opportunity to learn what we can do to help children.
 We can focus our time and our energy in this area instead of reacting to events.
 It’s worth slowing down if you want to go faster.

-We all have 168 hours in the week, so this really comes down to time-management.
+Stress management for busy parents means juggling it all – school, work, holidays and extra-curriculars!
+There are 168 hours in the week, so this really comes down to time-management.
 The juggle is real so we need to be clear about what really matters and what is less important to us.

 The first thing we need to do is to limit the amount of things that are controlling us in the moment.
 These are things that make us feel like we are not in charge.
 We react to them.
 They take our energy and we can often feel depleted by them.
 Examples of these things would include suddenly finding we have no petrol in the car or clean PE gear for the children.
 The solution to this is to establish a set routine so that on a day when we have more time we get the laundry done and the car filled up.
 Of course we can’t refuse to act on an emergency like an illness in the family.
 This makes it more important to reduce what is controlling us and our time so we have enough in our own tank to respond to the emergencies we can’t plan for.